NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-2-the-basics.md

 > Uppmax) see the section in the
 > [Extra material](jupyter-10-extra-material)

-Jupyter notebooks are made up of cells, and you are currently standing in the first cell in your notebook.
-Your cursor should be blinking in this cell, indicating that you are in "Edit mode" meaning that you can type text in the cell.
+Jupyter notebooks are made up of cells, of which there is currently only one in your notebook.
+Clicking inside a cell puts you in "Edit mode" meaning that you can type text in the cell.
 Pressing the `Esc` key puts you in "Command mode" which allows you to manipulate the notebook as a whole, more on this later.

-Cells in Jupyter notebooks can be of two types:*markdown* or *code*.
+Cells in Jupyter notebooks can be of types: **Code**, **Markdown**, or **Raw**.

 * **Markdown:**